There are several ways your investments create taxable income—including interest, dividends, and capital gains.

 But holding assets can come with significant tax benefits.
 By holding an asset for a year or more, you qualify for long-term capital gains tax rates, which are much more favorable (and often lower rates), either 0%, 15%, or 20% depending on your income for the year.

-Now, let's begin to look at how taxpayers can mitigate them.
 The first and most critical part of mitigating capital gains (and ordinary income) tax is to ensure your assets are in the right accounts.
-This strategy is known as asset location or putting different securities in the most tax-efficient accounts for that particular investment.

 Tax-advantaged accounts, both pre-tax and Roth, like 401(k)s, IRAs, HSAs, and other retirement accounts, are powerful tools for shielding your investments from capital gains taxes and lowering your taxable income— but you don't want your entire portfolio squirreled away within them.
-Given that each type of tax-advantaged account has contribution limits, you may not be able to put your entire savings into them anyway.

 Whatever the case, you’ll likely hold some of your investments in a taxable brokerage account.
 With your savings split between taxable and tax-advantaged accounts, you should be mindful of which assets are in each account type.